A History of LGBTQIA+ and Pride Month Marketing

 Pride Month encapsulates the ongoing struggle for equal human rights.

-The Stonewall uprising was unarguably a major turning point for LGBTQIA+ peoples’ liberation, but it was neither the first nor the last, but one in a long series of pivotal events.
-The uprising was commemorated during the first pride parade on June 28, 1970, in New York, Los Angeles, and Chicago.
-Pride parades are an integral part of LGBTQIA+ culture, and people around the world continue to march in solidary and in remembrance of Stonewall every June.
+The Stonewall uprising was unarguably a significant turning point for the liberation of LGBTQIA+ people, but it was neither the first nor the last, but rather one in a long series of pivotal events.
+The uprising was commemorated during the first Pride parade on June 28, 1970, in New York, Los Angeles, and Chicago.
+Pride parades are an integral part of LGBTQIA+ culture, and people around the world continue to march in solidarity and in remembrance of Stonewall every June.

 For decades, the LGBTQIA+ community stood bravely to oppose violence and unjust laws against their people.